AnnZak/CodersCamp2020.Project.Front-React.MovieMatch/README.md

 5. A list of user's friends, possibility to add a user to friends
 6. A view of friends' liked movies
 7. Search movie by title
-8. Display of the movie details (title, photo, description, production date, etc....)
+8. Display of the movie details (title, photo, description, production date, etc.)
 9. Account settings form - possibility to change name, displayed name, account e-mail and password
 10. Logout